 Considering the relationships in your life and their impact on your happiness and well-being, you may start to understand how much human attachments can influence behavior.
 Healthy attachment can be essential for the development of meaningful relationships.
 Creating healthy and secure attachments can be challenging for those with attachment disorders or an insecure attachment style.
 However, a form of therapy called attachment therapy may benefit those struggling with relationships and connections.

 Attachment-based psychotherapy is a process-oriented therapy that focuses on rebuilding trust and a supportive relationship between a child and their caregivers using attachment therapy techniques.
 This attachment-based treatment may also be a form of trauma-based therapy for adults struggling with attachment style concerns, such as disorganized attachment or adult attachment patterns.

 Attachment relationships begin when a child is born.
 In early development, when infants or young children do not have their emotional or physical needs met by caregivers, they may lack a secure base and feeling of overall safety.
 This can affect their attachment style and connections to others throughout childhood and adulthood.
 A secure early attachment is often necessary for building a supportive foundation and developing meaningful connections and positive interactions with others.
 Attachment parenting during childhood establishes the basis for secure relationships and independence as adults.

 Attachment-focused therapy often takes the form of family therapy, addressing attachment wounds and involving family in the healing process.
 It may also be offered as individual psychotherapy for adults struggling with attachment style concerns.
-Attachment-based family therapy focuses on repairing family relationships and may help families figure out why a supportive attachment did not form.
+Attachment-based family therapy focuses on repairing family relationships and may help families figure out why a strong early attachment did not form.

-In this process, the therapist may support the client (often a child or adolescent) through individual and family sessions.
-They help the client overcome the obstacles from the insecure or negative early attachment experiences.
+In this process, the therapist helps the client, often young adults or adolescents, through individual and family sessions.
+They address the obstacles stemming from insecure or negative early attachment experiences.
 In some cases, they may support the family in processing early life adverse connections and rebuilding or encouraging attachment security.
-If successful, the client and family may develop better communication, express their emotions more freely, and create meaningful connections.
+If successful, the client and family may develop better communication, express their emotions more freely, and create meaningful bonds or connections.

 What Are Attachment Disorders?